cdmpants/VIVID-Arts-Toolbox/README.md

 		- Disable other bakers.
 - Max Resolution sets LOD0 resolution; lower LODs bake at 1/2, 1/4, 1/8.
 - Outputs: `Release/Textures/LOD`.
 The add‑on wipes only this subfolder before a bake.

+### UDIM merge and export UV remap

+- When “Merge UDIMs” is ON, the add‑on merges all UDIM tiles for each baked map into a single square texture per LOD (stored under `Release/Textures/LOD/<LOD>/`), named `<BaseName>_LOD#_<TextureType>.*` (e.g., `Rock_Cliff_LOD0_Normal.tif`).
+- On export (Export LODs), UVs for LOD meshes are remapped non‑destructively into a square N×N grid matching the merge order (UDIM ascending, row‑major).
+The original UVs are restored immediately after export.
+- Shadow proxies and colliders are exported without UV remapping.

 ## Troubleshooting